thephpleague/csv/source/overview.md

 # Overview

-<p class="message-info">If you have your LC_CTYPE set to a locale that's using UTF-8 and you try to parse a file that's not in UTF-8, PHP will cut your fields the moment it encounters a byte it can't understand (i.e. any outside of ASCII that doesn't happen to be part of a UTF-8 character which it likely isn't). <a href="https://gist.github.com/pilif/9137146">This gist will show you a possible solution</a> to this problem by using <a href="http://www.php.net/manual/en/stream.filters.php">PHP stream filter</a>.
-This tip is from <a href="https://github.com/pilif">Philip Hofstetter</a></p>

 The library is composed of two main classes:

 * `League\Csv\Reader` to extract and filter data from a CSV